netconf-wg/trace-ctx-extension/draft-ietf-netconf-trace-ctx-extension.md

 ### System performance profiling

-When operating a distributed system such as the one shown in Figure 2, operators are expected to benchmark Key Performance Indicators (KPIs) for the most common tasks.
+When operating a distributed system such as the one shown in [](#otlp-sample-arch), operators are expected to benchmark Key Performance Indicators (KPIs) for the most common tasks.
 For example, what is the typical delay when provisioning a VPN service across different controllers and devices.

 Thanks to Application Performance Management (APM) systems, from these KPIs, an operator can detect a normal and abnormal behaviour of the distributed system.
 Also, an operator can better plan any upgrades or enhancements in the platform.